hydephp/develop/docs/digging-deeper/advanced-customization.md

 ### Route key impact

->warning Note that this change also affects the route keys, as those are based on the output directory.
+>warning Note that changing output directories also affects the route keys, as those are based on the output directory.

 For example, changing the output directory of Markdown posts to `blog` instead of `posts` will change the route key base from `posts` to `blog`.
 This means that a file stored as `_posts/hello-world.md` will have the route key `blog/hello-world` instead of `posts/hello-world`,